-Buying a home is a huge investment already, and unless you’re looking for a renovation project you don’t really want to have to spend thousands trying to make your house fit for living in.
+Buying a home is a huge investment already, you've got the estate agent fee's, solicitor fee's and of course making that moving home checklist and unless you’re looking for a renovation project you don’t really want to have to spend thousands trying to make your house fit for living in.
 So, other than the obvious – good views, space and light - what else should you be looking for when you go to view a new home?
 Here are five things to get you started.

 Check out the boilerThis is probably fairly high up on your list of things to check already but if it isn’t, add it to your inspection.
 You ideally need an economic and fairly new boiler that’s going to continue pumping hot water and heating around your home for years to come.
 That’s unless you can afford to budget in an extra £2000 for a replacement.
 Boilers tend to last for around 15-20 years so you can always ask the homeowners how old it is if you aren’t sure.
 As well as checking the boiler make sure that your home is run on gas or electricity and whether that suits your preference.